 - bedside commodes

 The bedside commodes can be used in at least three situations –

 - as a safety frame for the toilet

 And if the bedside commode is a waterproof model, as a shower chair.

-For equipment to be categorized as Durable Medical Equipment by Medicare it needs to qualify under the following criteria :-
+For equipment to be considered as Durable Medical Equipment by Medicare, it needs to qualify under the following criteria :-

 - Durable (can withstand repeated use)

 - Not usually useful to someone who isn’t sick or injured

 - Generally has an expected lifetime of at least 3 years